 Deng Yingchao and Zhou Enlai with adopted daughter Sun Weishi.
 1949.
 Image by Unknown available under a Creative Commons License

 Deng Yingchao 邓颖 described the events in Tianjin.
 She became the head of the Tianjin Women's Patriotic Society that held large rallies, printed propaganda and gave speeches in support of the May fourth movement.
 These protests were aimed principally ‘to save the country’ and not to install democracy or communism.
 Deng went door to door to spread the message.
 Zhou Enlai (Premier 1949-76) broke off his studies in Japan to work with a student organization in Tianjin.
 He became editor of the Tianjin Students Union newspaper which was published every day with 20,000 copies printed.
 Rallies were obstructed by armed police who often beat up the protestors.
 A large rally was held on October 10th 1918.
 Protests were made to Yang Yide (the Chief of Tianjin Police) but by November the protesting organizations were declared illegal and had to carry on in secret.
 A peaceful rally to deliver a letter of protest to Governor Cao Rui in December was met by further violence.
-Only after continued protests dragging on into 1920 were all the arrested students released from jail.
+Only after continued protests dragged on into 1920 were all the arrested students released from jail.
 Deng Yingchao records that female equality was achieved; the two protest groups were initially divided by gender but when they merged they worked together harmoniously with equal status - for the first time in China.
 Deng Yingchao and Zhou Enlai went on to be married in 1925.
 There was widespread support among Republican leaders, Sun Yatsen called for the students to be exempted from punishment because of their patriotic motives and at the other end of the reformist spectrum Kang Youwei thought the protests were a valid expression of 'people's rights'.

 The International Situation